 Public opinion to play a role

-take into account public opinion towards cloning and has commissioned a survey due in the coming months.
+However, the European Union's executive arm has promised to also take into account public opinion towards cloning and has commissioned a survey due in the coming months.

 Evidence base still small

 "But we must acknowledge that the evidence base, while growing and showing consistent findings, is still small," he added.

 However, he said that as far as cattle and pigs were concerned, "food safety concerns are considered unlikely." – (Sapa-AFP)